More Blog Posts

 But meanings change, just as they do in our everyday language.
 Keep an eye out for text message abbreviations that others around you are using.
 This is not only to gauge appropriateness, but also to keep on top of what phrases are still commonly used.

-Avoid overusing text abbreviations to communicate
+Avoid overusing text abbreviations in your messages

 Sure, most young people can understand text abbreviations just fine.
 But nobody wants to read a full message written in them.
 Avoid: